imLinguin/comet/README.md

 comet --from-lutris --username <USERNAME>
 ```

 Or use the shortcut script provided for non-Steam shortcuts.
-See [the installation instructions](steamdeck/USAGE.md).
-This is useful for Steam Deck users.
+See the [Steam Deck Usage Guide](steamdeck/USAGE.md).

 ## Contributing